 - Illegal activity is not allowed.

 - Patrons may not display images or visual depictions that are harmful to minors, as established in Utah State Code 76-10-1201.
-For further policy and guidelines regarding this limitation, please see our Public Internet Access Policy and Appropriate Use of Public Internet tabs above.
+For further policy and guidelines regarding this limitation, please see our Public Internet Access Policy, Internet Access for Minors Policy, and Appropriate Use of Public Internet tabs above.